iamfarhatsharefi/next-project/README.md

 Contact Form: Fully functional form for users to send messages.
 Animations: Buttons and elements feature smooth animations using CSS keyframes.
 Accessible: Semantic HTML and accessible form elements.

+How to Run the Project
+To run this Next.js project locally, follow these steps:

+Prerequisites
+Make sure you have the following installed on your machine:

+Node.js (version 14 or higher)
+npm or yarn
+Steps to Run
+Clone the repository:

+Navigate to the project directory:

+cd digital-art-gallery

+Install dependencies:
+Using npm:
+npm install

+Run the development server:
+Using npm:
+npm run dev